20 beautiful places to visit in Devon

 Where to stay: Woolacombe Bay Hotel

-Woolacombe is generally considered to be one of the best beaches in the UK, if not Europe, having won numerous awards.
+Woolacombe is generally considered to be one of the best beaches in the UK, if not Europe, having won numerous awards – and I can see why.

 It’s a very popular surfing destination and also an idyllic place for a spot of sunbathing in the summer.

 Good to know: There are a wide range of facilities at the beach, with ample parking.
-Lifeguards allow for a safer swimming environment, making it a great destination for families.
+Lifeguards allow for a safer swimming environment, which I think makes it a great destination for families.

-From the expansive moorland of Dartmoor National Park to the luxury of the English Riviera, South Devon has plenty to offer visitors.
+From the expansive moorland of Dartmoor National Park to the luxury of the English Riviera, I really love South Devon and I think it has so much to offer visitors.

 Whether it’s a walking along the dramatic Jurassic Coast, or a relaxing riverside gem in a hidden pocket of this beautiful county.

 If you’re planning a visit, discover the some gorgeous self-catering cottages in South Devon.
-Here are the best places to visit in South Devon:
+Here are my favourite places to visit in South Devon:

 Burgh Island